sidiousvic/phantom/README.md

 # ❓ <a name="faq">FAQ</a>

-### Why use `phantom` ?
+### Why use Phantom ?

 #### A baby panda dies every time you choose a 1MB+\* industrial—level frontend framework to code a pomodoro or a personal portfolio page. 🐼

 <details>
 <summary><b>Show rationale ↯</b></summary>

-#### You don't drive to the corner store, but walking is overrated. `phantom` is the bike you need.
+#### You don't drive to the corner store, but walking is overrated.
+Phantom is the bike you need.

 #### 🖍 Declarative

-With `phantom`, you can write markup in a declarative way ala JSX using raw HTML strings, and inject dynamic data using template literals—staying fully JS native.
+With Phantom, you can write markup in a declarative way ala JSX using raw HTML strings, and inject dynamic data using template literals—staying fully JS native.

 #### 🍕 Component—based

-`phantom` lets you divide your UI into components, abstracting markup into composable functions.
+Phantom lets you divide your UI into components, abstracting markup into composable functions.

 #### 🧪 Reactive

-The `phantom` engine integrates with your Redux store and subscribes to state updates.
+The Phantom engine integrates with your Redux store and subscribes to state updates.
 It swaps nodes when their data changes.

 #### 👩🏾‍🏭 Closer to the JS _metal_

-`phantom` only helps with DOM rendering.
+Phantom only helps with DOM rendering.
 Listeners, effects, style manipulation, routing—the _fun_ stuff—is still in your hands. 🙌🏼

 No JSX, no complex API, no syntactic hyperglycemia.